vanderbi/content-x/templates/resources/creating-metadata-for-publication.md

 ### HOW were the data collected?

 The &lt;methods> element should be used to describe how data were collected.
-The information on 'how' or 'provenance' may be supplemented with data processing scripts and documentation of other data used.
+The information on "how" or "provenance" may be supplemented with data processing scripts and documentation of other data used.

 ## EML best practices